nervosnetwork/docs/docs/tutorials/step6.md

 __Line 18__ - This converts the signature binary to hex format.

 __Lines 19-22__ -  For each input, we build the arguments to sign their values.

+Now that we understand one way that a transaction can be signed, we now proceed on to learning how scripts are generated and used to verify a transactions.